 Huawei’s new phablet under Mate-series includes an in-display fingerprint sensor and a curved OLED display.
 Previously Huawei implemented in-display fingerprint sensor in the Porsche Design Mate RS and new Mate 20 Pro has become second phone with display embedded fingerprint sensor for the company.

-Huawei is reportedly using Qualcomm’s Ultrasound under display fingerprint sensor that works through a thicker cover glass compared to the Synaptics sensor that all other phones in this list rely on.
+Huawei uses Qualcomm’s Ultrasound under display fingerprint sensor that works through a thicker cover glass compared to the Synaptics sensor that all other phones in this list rely on.

 9. Samsung Galaxy S10 (Upcoming)

 Best Phones with an in-display fingerprint sensor

 These are some of the best phones available with an in-display fingerprint sensor.
 The list is pretty limited as of now, but the feature is expected to go mainstream pretty soon.